-Morgan Rooy has lived in the Central Michigan area her entire life.
+Morgan has lived in the Central Michigan area her entire life.
 She received her bachelor’s degree in Family Studies and Psychology from Central Michigan University, and was a Child Advocacy intern in 2010.
 Morgan completed her master’s degree in Social Work at Western Michigan University, specializing in Trauma Across the Lifespan and Holistic Health and Wellness.
-As the CAN Program Director, she oversees the child abuse and neglect prevention programming, as well as implements Stewards of Children and body safety education trainings, manages the Baby Pantry, teaches parent education classes, and more.
-Morgan also serves as a board member for 211 Northeast Michigan and the Gratiot-Isabella Great Start Collaborative.
+As the CAN Program Director, she oversees the child abuse and neglect prevention programming, teaches body safety education and Mandated Reporter trainings, facilitates the CAN Committee, and provides therapy services to CAC families.
+Morgan is a certified Stewards of Children facilitator and also serves as a board member for 211 Northeast Michigan.
 She enjoys gardening, house projects, and spending time with her family and rescue pets.

 Born and raised in Gratiot County, Richelle graduated from Alma College with a Bachelor’s Degree in Early Education.
 Before joining Child Advocacy in 2012, Richelle spent many years in the classroom teaching pre-school, kindergarten and first grade.
 She is currently the Prevention Educator and teaches the Protect Yourself Program to all first and third graders in Gratiot County.
 The Protect Yourself Program is a body safety program that empowers children and teaches them that they are the Boss of their Body.
 Outside of Child Advocacy, Richelle is very involved volunteering with Alma Public Schools, where her children attend school.
 She can be found on the Senior All Night Party planning committee, working in concessions, or as team mom coordinating volunteers, and picking up meals for the athletes.
 A past coordinator of 18 years, Richelle still enjoys volunteering with the Toys for Tots program of Gratiot County.
 She is also a member of the Child Abuse and Neglect Committee.
 Richelle most enjoys spending time with her family, Michigan summers, and traveling to new places.